free-drones/drone_interactive_map/src/back-end/README.md

 #### Utility
 In the folder **utility** various help functions can be found.
-For example functions checking if squares overlapp, for testing and image processing.
+For example functions checking if squares overlap, for testing and image processing.

 * **calculate_coordinates.py**: Contains functions for calculating coordinates from image metadata.
 * **coordinate_conversion.py**: Translates coordinates from lat/long to utm in order to be used for area segmentation.